 Custodial Arrangements.
-State Street Bank and Trust Company ("State Street Bank"), One Lincoln Street, Boston, MA 02111, serves as the custodian for the Trust.
+State Street Bank, One Lincoln Street, Boston, MA, 02111, serves as the custodian for the Trust.
 As such, State Street Bank holds in safekeeping certificated securities and cash belonging to each Fund and, in such capacity, is the registered owner of securities in book-entry form belonging to each Fund.
 Upon instruction, State Street Bank receives and delivers cash and securities of each Fund in connection with Fund transactions and collects all dividends and other distributions made with respect to Fund portfolio securities.
 State Street Bank also maintains certain accounts and records of the Trust and calculates the total NAV, total net income and NAV per share of each Fund on a daily basis.

 Transfer Agency Services.
-Pursuant to contracts between the Trust, on behalf of each Fund, and SS&C Global Investor & Distribution Solutions, Inc. ("SS&C GIDS") (formerly, DST Asset Managers Solutions, Inc.), whose principal business address is 2000 Crown Colony Drive, Quincy, MA 02169, SS&C GIDS acts as shareholder servicing, transfer agent and dividend paying agent for the Funds and is responsible for services in connection with the establishment, maintenance and recording of shareholder accounts, including all related tax and other reporting requirements and the implementation of investment and redemption arrangements offered in connection with the sale of the Funds' shares.
-From time to time, the Funds, directly or indirectly through arrangements with the Adviser or the Transfer Agent, may pay amounts to third parties that provide recordkeeping and other administrative services relating to a Fund to persons who beneficially own interests in the Fund, such as shareholders whose shares are held of record in omnibus, other group accounts (for example, 401(k) plans) or accounts traded through registered securities clearing agents.
-See the section "Distribution Agreements and Rule 12b-1 Plans."
+Pursuant to a contract between the Trust, on behalf of each Fund, and SS&C Global Investor & Distribution Solutions, Inc. ("SS&C GIDS" or the "Transfer Agent") (formerly, DST Asset Managers Solutions, Inc.), whose principal business address is 2000 Crown Colony Drive, Quincy, MA 02169, SS&C GIDS acts as the shareholder servicing and transfer agent and dividend paying agent for the Funds and is responsible for services in connection with the establishment, maintenance and recording of shareholder accounts, including all related tax and other reporting requirements and the implementation of investment and redemption arrangements offered in connection with the sale of the Funds' shares.

+From time to time, the Funds, directly or indirectly through arrangements with Natixis Advisors and its affiliates or the Transfer Agent, may pay amounts to third parties that provide recordkeeping and other administrative services relating to a Fund to persons who beneficially own interests in the Fund, such as shareholders whose shares are held of record in omnibus, other group accounts (for example, 401(k) plans) or accounts traded through registered securities clearing agents.
+See the section "Distribution Agreement" in this Statement.

 Transfer Agency Expenses.
-Natixis Advisors has given a binding contractual undertaking to reimburse the Class N shares of the Loomis Sayles Bond Fund for any and all transfer agency expenses attributable to accounts admitted to Class N via a prospectus provision that allows the Distributor, at its sole discretion, to waive the investment minimum for accounts as to which the relevant financial intermediary has provided assurances, in writing, that the accounts will be held in omnibus fashion beginning no more than two years following the establishment date of such accounts in Class N. Such reimbursement will be in effect during the period June 9, 2022 to April 30, 2024 and may be terminated before then only with the consent of the Board.
+Natixis Advisors has given a binding contractual undertaking to reimburse the Class N shares of the Funds for any and all transfer agency expenses attributable to accounts admitted to Class N via a prospectus provision that allows the Distributor, at its sole discretion, to waive the investment minimum for accounts as to which the relevant financial intermediary has provided assurances, in writing, that the accounts will be held in omnibus fashion beginning no more than two years following the establishment date of such accounts in Class N. Such reimbursement will be in effect during the period June 9, 2022 to May 31, 2024 and may be terminated before then only with the consent of the Board.

 Independent Registered Public Accounting Firm.
-The Trust's independent registered public accounting firm is PricewaterhouseCoopers, LLP, located at 101 Seaport Blvd, Boston, Massachusetts 02110.
+The Trust's independent registered public accounting firm is PricewaterhouseCoopers LLP, located at 101 Seaport Blvd., Boston, MA 02210.
 The independent registered public accounting firm conducts an annual audit of each Fund's financial statements, assists in the review of federal and state income tax returns and consults with the Trust as to matters of accounting and federal and state income taxation.
-The financial highlights in the Prospectus for the Funds, and the financial statements contained in the Funds' annual report for the fiscal year ended December 31, 2022 and incorporated by reference into this

-Statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial highlights in the Prospectuses for the Funds, and the financial statements contained in the annual report for the fiscal year ended January 31, 2023 and incorporated by reference into this Statement, have been so included in reliance on the reports of the Trust's independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.